ssjw/new-host-setup/backup-pi-configuration.md

 Edit /etc/crypttab

-> **TODO**: Update this to what is currently on weaksauce.

     # <target name> <source device> <key file> <options>
     # Wait for 24 hours for someone to enter a password
-    enc1 /dev/disk/by-uuid/8515c30a-9227-41a0-9b85-98dba70af9dc /lib/cryptsetup/scripts/decrypt_keyctl luks,timeout=86400
-    enc2 /dev/disk/by-uuid/489e4f61-e8f8-4d95-9fbe-afe75414bc3f /lib/cryptsetup/scripts/decrypt_keyctl luks,timeout=86400
+    enc1 /dev/disk/by-uuid/87354443-1b60-4565-862d-e8824a9205ca disk_group keyscript=/lib/cryptsetup/scripts/decrypt_keyctl,noauto,luks,timeout=86400
+    enc2 /dev/disk/by-uuid/77bfa0b8-f7ac-4a5d-8915-2e1ad1b74736 disk_group keyscript=/lib/cryptsetup/scripts/decrypt_keyctl,noauto,luks,timeout=86400
+    swap /dev/disk/by-partuuid/a71d0cc3-02 /dev/urandom swap,cipher=aes-xts-plain64,size=512

 Specifying the path to a script for the `<key file>` parameter tells the `cryptdisks_start` command to use the given script to get the password needed to open the disk.
 I use the `decrypt_keyctl` script with a patch applied that I've developed to make it work over an ssh session.

-> *NOTE*: With systemd (default for Ubuntu 15.10, and Debian Jessie), if you
+> **NOTE**: With systemd (default for Ubuntu 15.10, and Debian Jessie), if
-> are logging in at the graphical interface and if you've specified `none`
+> you are logging in at the graphical interface and if you've specified
-> for the `<key file>` parameter, the second volume is opened automatically
+> `none` for the `<key file>` parameter, the second volume is opened
-> for you after typing in the password at the terminal to open the first
+> automatically for you after typing in the password at the terminal to open
-> encrypted volume.
+> the first encrypted volume.

 ## Configure `/etc/fstab`